The workhorse of the fire department

 The fire engine you see in the photograph is the most common type found in towns and cities.
 This is called a Type 1 fire engine.
 It is designed to fight fires in buildings, like a home or business.

 There are other types of fire engines as well, often centered around wildfire operations.
-To learn more about them, visit the links to the right.
+To learn more about them, visit the links below.